Eric Volz

-Friends and supporters in both countries had insisted on Volz's innocence, claiming that the trial court ignored evidence, and that Volz was the victim of anti-gringo sentiment.
-Opponents in Nicaragua protested against his release due to what they perceived as special consideration as an American, pressure from the United States government, and accusations that Volz's family bribed the appellate court judges.
+Supporters insisted on Volz's innocence, arguing that the trial court ignored evidence and that anti-gringo sentiment influenced the outcome.
+Opponents in Nicaragua protested his release, citing what they perceived as preferential treatment as an American, U.S. government pressure, and allegations that Volz's family bribed the appellate court judges.

-Volz’s involvement is visible in some of the highest-profile cases of recent years, including: Matthew and Grace Huang, Jason Puracal, the ‘American Hikers in Iran’ case, Amir Hekmati, Kenneth Bae and Amanda Knox.
+Volz's involvement has been reported in connection with several high-profile cases, including Matthew and Grace Huang, Jason Puracal, the American Hikers in Iran case, Amir Hekmati, Kenneth Bae, and Amanda Knox.